-There are so many different kinds of in the world that we couldn't possibly list them all.
+There are so many different kinds of kites in the world that we couldn't possibly list them all.
 There are certain constants among all of them, though.
-So we compiled this post to help folks who are looking at 200-300 in a well-stocked kite store to choose the kite that's right for them.
+So we compiled this post to help folks who are looking at 200-300 kites in a well-stocked kite store to choose the kite that's right for them.

 Single Line Kites

 A single line connects the kite to the winder to make these kites as simple and playful as childhood.
 Single Line Kites are the easiest kites to fly.
 They are great for the young or young at heart.
-This is the most basic kite and what almost everyone thinks of when they imagine a kite with a child.
-A single line attaches to the kite, then just run into the and the kite goes into the air.
+This is the most basic kite and what almost everyone thinks of when they imagine flying a kite with a child.
+A single line attaches to the kite, then just run into the wind and the kite goes into the air.
 The classic diamond is actually the hardest to get into the air, while the delta is the easiest to fly.

 Two flying lines allow you to maneuver the kite around the sky with loops and tricks.
 Two-line stunt kites are built for speed, durability, and fun!
 Challenge yourself with these exciting, hands-on kites.
 A fun, fun kind of kite to fly.
-Two lines control the of the kite and allow the flyer to maneuver the kite up, down, across the horizon, figure 8s, just about anything imaginable.
+Two lines control the flight of the kite and allow the flyer to maneuver the kite up, down, across the horizon, figure 8s, just about anything imaginable.
 Most two-line stunt kites are delta-shaped.
 They actually look a bit like a miniature hang glider.
 But there are also dual line parafoils that generate tremendous lift and power.
 It generally takes about an hour or so to get comfortable controlling a stunt kite.
 The time is very well spent.

 Power and Foil Kites